lemire/fastbase64/README.md

 ## Results

-We compare the AVX2 decoder lifted from the base64 library (https://github.com/aklomp/base64) with alternative.
+We compare the AVX2 decoder lifted from the Base64 library (https://github.com/aklomp/base64) and derived from Muła's ideas with competitive alternatives.
+The main difference Muła's code and the base64 library is that the latter does an extra byte shuffle to account for the fact that base64 was designed for big-endian systems.
 One particularly fast decoder is used by Google Chrome (and available in Chromium).
 Chromium uses code produced by Nick Galbreath  called "high performance base64 encoder / decoder".
+We also use the decoder found in the Linux kernel as well as the one found in the QuickTime code (which was derived from code from the Apache HTTP server).
+We also use the 64-bit scalar decoder from the Base64 library.

 Let us look at real data (images and text):